Hermit Park

 PROFILE FAQ

-Five projects identified by AreaSearch are expected to impact the area significantly.
-These include Weststate Private Hospital, Eden Park Estate, Townsville Connection Road (Stuart Drive), Bowen Road Bridge (Idalia) Duplication, and Corcoran Park Netball Courts Upgrade.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified five projects likely affecting this region: Weststate Private Hospital, Eden Park Estate, Townsville Connection Road (Stuart Drive), Bowen Road Bridge (Idalia) Duplication, and Corcoran Park Netball Courts Upgrade.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.